 MOMS History of Medicine Conference

-The seventh Manitoba-[Northwest] Ontario-Minnesota-Saskatchewan (MOMS) History of Medicine Conference will be held on September 27 and 28 at the University of Minnesota’s Minneapolis campus.
+The seventh Manitoba-[Northwest] Ontario-Minnesota-Saskatchewan (MOMS) History of Medicine Conference will be held September 27-29 at the University of Minnesota’s Minneapolis campus.

 Dominique Tobbell, Ph.D. was awarded the J. Worth Estes Prize at the annual meeting for the American Association for the History of Medicine for the best published article in the history of pharmacology.
 Dr. Tobbell received the award for her co-authored article with Daniel P. Carpenter, Harvard University, "Bioequivalence: The Regulatory Career of a Pharmaceutical Concept," Bulletin of the History of Medicine(2011) 85(1): 93-131.